plotkiny/Machine_Learning/text_summarization/README.md

-# Text Summarization: A NLP and Deep Learning Approach
+# Title Generation using Text Summarization: A Deep Learning Approach